 Illinois State University has been providing quality paralegal education since 1975.
 The ISU Legal Studies Program, an American Bar Association approved program, prepares students for a career as a paralegal in public and private law offices, corporate law departments, and government agencies.
 Students learn how lawyers think and how to communicate effectively with both lawyers and laymen.
 When acting under an attorney's supervision, a trained paralegal can perform many law-related tasks although they do not give legal advice to clients, set fees, or represent clients in court.
 Paralegals may not provide legal services directly to the public except as permitted by law.

-The Legal Studies Program offers four program options: Major in Legal Studies; Minor in Legal Studies; and two non-degree alternatives (Post-baccalaureate Option in Legal Studies and Legal Studies Option without a Bachelor's Degree).
+The Legal Studies Program offers five program options: Major in Legal Studies; Minor in Legal Studies; and two non-degree alternatives (Certificate in Legal Studies with a Bachelor's Degree and Certificate in Legal Studies without a Bachelor's Degree).
 Students who successfully complete one of the options earn a Legal Studies certificate, a respected credential that is helpful in securing employment.
 Specific information for each course of study is provided on the Program Options page.

 Students in all options must successfully complete a 15 semester hour core that covers: the operation of the legal system and the role of the paralegal within that system; an overview of major substantive areas of the law; legal research and writing; as well as civil and criminal practice and procedure.
 They also must complete nine semester hours of paralegal specialty coursework.